The mill dam at Second Coppice. Photo: Sue Shaw, August, 2016.

 Nature and wildlife at Second Coppice Wheel

 Birds recorded in this area include Blue Tit, Coal Tit, Long-tailed Tit, Goldcrest, Great spotted Woodpecker, Nuthatch and Treecreeper.
+Mandarin ducks can sometimes be seen on the mill dam, and dipper and heron on the river nearby.

 Location